AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Experimental Results

+While aerial robots require continuous thrust, the crawler consumes only 3.15~W when perched and 13.35~W during horizontal crawling.
+A direct comparison with other tree crawlers is left for future work.

-This work presented an aerially deployable crawler designed for adaptive locomotion and manipulation within tree canopies.
+This work presented a tether-deployable crawler designed for adaptive locomotion and manipulation within tree canopies.
 The system combines compliant microspine-based tracks, a dual-track rotary grasper, and an elastic tail, enabling secure attachment and traversal on branches of varying diameters and inclinations.

-Experiments demonstrated stable gripping on rolls up to 90° and climbing on branches up to 67.5° inclination, with a 33\% success rate.
-On horizontal branches, the robot achieved an average speed of 8.33~cm/s (0.55 body lengths/s), which is comparable to or higher than state-of-the-art crawlers.
-The compliant microspine mechanism enabled yaw steering up to 10°, enhancing maneuverability on irregular surfaces, while the elastic tail improved stability during steep ascents and perching.

-Power measurements indicated low energy requirements across all modes: 3.15~W while perched, 13.35~W during horizontal crawling, and up to 18.46~W on steep inclines.
-The corresponding Cost of Transport ranged from 23.4 on horizontal branches to 64.6 at \ang{67.5}, demonstrating efficient operation even on challenging terrain, with power consumption over an order of magnitude lower than that of a hovering drone.
+Experiments demonstrated stable gripping on rolls up to 90° and climbing on branches up to 67.5° with a 33\% success rate.
+On horizontal branches, the robot achieved an average speed of 8.33 cm/s (0.55 body lengths/s), with yaw steering up to 10° enabled by the compliant microspine system.
+Power measurements indicated low energy requirements across modes, with Cost of Transport ranging from 23.4 on horizontal branches to 64.6 at 67.5°, showing efficient operation even on challenging terrain.

+Key limitations remain.
+The current passive wheeled tail provides stability benefits but relies on frictional interaction rather than active force control; biological studies suggest tails enhance balance and stability in arboreal locomotion by modulating angular momentum on narrow supports, which motivates future active designs.
+Yaw steering is limited to low angles due to reduced contact at higher misalignment, and claims of full aerial deployment are conceptual rather than experimentally demonstrated in this work.

-Deployed through a drone–tether system, the crawler can be safely positioned, anchored, and retrieved, enabling in-canopy exploration, environmental sensing, and sample collection.
-Future work will focus on enhancing tail-assisted stability through force- or geometry-aware control of the gripping angle.
-Additionally, lightweight sensing and sampling tools will be integrated to extend autonomous operation within forest canopies, enabling drone implementation and full mission execution in real-world field deployments.
+Future work will focus on enhancing tail-assisted stability through force‑ or geometry‑aware control of the gripping angle and active tail actuation to improve robustness on steeper inclinations.
+Additionally, integrating lightweight sensing and sampling tools will extend autonomous operation within forest canopies, enabling full drone–crawler mission execution in real-world field deployments.